 A good website UX is something that will pay off in the long run:

-- Keep and Increase Your Web Traffic: Every millisecond is important when it comes to website speed and UX.
+- Keep and Increase Your Web Traffic: Every millisecond is essential when it comes to website speed and UX.
 Up to 47 percent of consumers expect from a webpage to load in less than 2 seconds.
-A one-second delay can result in customer dissatisfaction and increase the chances that they won’t return to your website, not to mention telling other users about the bad experience.
+A delay can result in an increased bounce rate, not to mention telling other users about the bad experience.

-- Reducing Bounce Rate: By optimizing your website’s UX for success, you’ll keep users longer on your website and they’ll explore more of your content.
-This will result in reduced a bounce rate and in ready-made conversion opportunities for your business.
+- Reducing Bounce Rate: By optimizing your website’s UX for success, you’ll keep users longer on your website, and they’ll explore more of your content.
+It will result in a reduced bounce rate and ready-made conversion opportunities for your business.

 - Positive User Feedback: Good UX is what separates you apart from your competition.
-If you have all the right elements where they should be on your page and if there aren’t any problems, you can be sure that users will give you positive feedback, spreading the word about the experience, and sharing your page with others.
+If all the right elements are where they should be on your page, users will give you positive feedback, and refer your site to their peers.

 Optimizing Your WP Website UX for Success

-Without further ado, here are our top tips if you want to effectively optimize your WordPress website’s UX:
+Without further ado, here are our top tips if you want to optimize your WordPress website’s UX effectively:

 1. Before You Optimize, Research